SaraCandela/learn-spanish/README.md

  ## Testing

-* I tested that this page works in different browsers: Chrome, Firefox, Explorer and Safari.
-(MISSING LAST PAGE IN ALL BUT CHOME!!.)
+* I tested that this page works in different browsers: Chrome, Firefox and Safari. (not showing in Explorer!!!!!)
 * I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
 * I confirmed "buttons and features"